daos-stack/daos/utils/check/README.md

 that the libraries installed by DAOS depend on, and then check the if RedHat has any CVEs listed for them.

-To use these scripts the following should be setup.
+To use these scripts the following should be set up.

-1. A test system with CentOS 7 installed with sudo.
+1. A test system with CentOS 7 installed including the `sudo` command.
 1. These three scripts need to be copied to that system.
-1. Recommend that you setup a working directory, as these scripts will put files and directories in it as they run.
+1. Recommend that you set up a working directory, as these scripts will put files and directories in it as they run.

 ### download_rpms.sh